SSH Frequently Asked Questions

 This is not a problem for most machines at SLAC, since we automatically maintain a master known_hosts file with the proper aliases for all of these pool machines.
 Users logging in from offsite can avoid the problem by downloading a subset of this master file from:

-For protocol 2, you can use either (or both) of the other two files.
-No matter what file you download, you should merge it with your $HOME/.ssh/known_hosts file on your non-SLAC machine, replacing any existing entries for these SLAC machines.
+You should merge that file with your $HOME/.ssh/known_hosts file on your non-SLAC machine, replacing any existing entries for these SLAC machines.

 Of course, host keys occasionally do change (for example, if we add machines to one of the pools) so you may need to download a fresh copy of this file from time to time.